Afghanistan: Two journalists held in Kabul while working for UNHCR | DW | 11.02.2022

 Some Afghans working with the journalists have also been detained, according to the UNHCR.
 The Taliban has imposed strict measures on media and free expression since taking power last August.

-Two journalists along with Afghans working with them on behalf of the UN Refugee Agency (UNHCR) have been detained in Kabul, the organization said on Friday.
+Two foreign journalists and Afghans working with them on behalf of the UN Refugee Agency (UNHCR) have been detained in Kabul, the organization said on Friday.

 "Two journalists on assignment with UNHCR and Afghan nationals working with them have been detained in Kabul," the UNHCR tweeted.
 "We are doing our utmost to resolve the situation, in coordination with others.
 We will make no further comment given the nature of the situation."